 If you’re catching whiffs of an odor that’s different or smellier than regular dog smell, there could be something more serious going on.
 Contact your veterinarian if your dog has excessively bad breath or flatulence, or if you’re noticing anything at all that can’t be attributed to normal dog smell.
 Bad breath could be a sign of tooth decay, kidney disease, or diabetes.
 Sudden or excess gassiness could be related to diet or intestinal issues.

 Many ingredients in some conventional cleaning products are potentially harmful to pets (and people).
 The most common culprits include bleach, ammonia, chlorine, formaldehyde, and alcohol.

 In college, Sean had a beagle who got sick.

 “We couldn’t figure out why, because we were monitoring everything he ate, always had him on a leash during walks.
 With help from our vet, we finally realized that his significant GI upset was caused by him licking up crumbs in the kitchen – as well as the cleaning solution left behind from mopping.”

 Get the best tips from the cleaning obsessed.

 Puracy crafts cleaning & care items that work really well.
 Our obsession with natural cleaning performance is our profession, and we're here to share it with you.

 This event was one of the inspirations for Sean and Paul Tracy to start Puracy in 2013.
-Puracy products are thoroughly tested to be safe and non-toxic for the entire family – and that includes pets.
+Puracy products are thoroughly tested to be safe for the entire family – and that includes pets.
 Owing to the popularity of our line of home and personal care products, we introduced our Pet Shampoo and Pet Stain & Odor Remover in 2019.